FOCUS-As fever checks become the norm in coronavirus era, demand for thermal cameras soars

 Thermal cameras, which measure the amount of energy an object emits relative to its surroundings, represent a potentially safer non-contact alternative.
 The cameras scan people as they enter through doorways or hallways and send alerts to pull aside an employee for a check with a thermometer.

 Intel Corp told Reuters it is evaluating thermal camera systems from several makers for use at a computer chip plant in Israel, where it is already checking employee temperatures.
-In the United States, meat supplier Tyson Foods said this week it has installed camera systems at three plants and is working with Thermoteknix and other vendors to expand their use to more factories.
+In the United States, meat supplier Tyson Foods said on Thursday it has purchased more than 150 infrared scanners and has installed them in four facilities that include pork plants in Iowa and Indiana and poultry plants in Arkansas and Georgia.
 On Monday, Tyson shut a hog slaughterhouse in Columbus Junction, Iowa, for the week after more than 24 cases of COVID-19 emerged involving employees at the facility.

+"We expect that eventually every one of our food production facilities will have at least one in place," said Tyson spokeswoman Hli Yang in a statement.

 BACK TO WORK, BUT SAFELY